keboola/db-extractor-snowflake/README.md

 GRANT ALL ON ALL VIEWS IN SCHEMA "snowflake_extractor" TO ROLE "snowflake_extractor";
 ```

-4. Create `.env` file and fill in you Redshift and S3 credentials:
+4. Create a `.env` file and fill in your Redshift and S3 credentials:
 ```
 SNOWFLAKE_DB_HOST=
 SNOWFLAKE_DB_PORT=443